 2 Click Network Setting > Wireless > More AP to open the following screen.
 Click the Edit icon to configure the second wireless network group.
+The following screen does not apply to VMG4381.

-Configure the screen using the provided parameters and click Apply.
+3 Configure the screen using the provided parameters and click Apply.